vfcosta/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+###Project Organization
+All source files below have been placed in `lanelines` folder:

+- [`camera.py`](lanelines/camera.py): Define Camera class to detect and apply distortion correction and perspective transformation.
+- [`binarizer.py`](lanelines/binarizer.py): Define Binarizer class to binarize an image using a combination of strategies.
+- [`detector.py`](lanelines/detector.py): Define Detector class responsible to detect lane lines in an input image.
+- [`line.py`](lanelines/line.py): Class to represent one line (right or left) detected in image frames
+- [`pipeline.py`](lanelines/pipeline.py): Class that define an execution pipeline for lane lines detection.
+- [`process.py`](lanelines/process.py): Execute pipeline steps on sample images.
+- [`process_video.py`](lanelines/process_video.py): Process video frames using the lane finding pipeline.

 ###Camera Calibration

 The code for this step is contained in the *Camera* class from [camera.py](lanelines/camera.py).